Email Tips for College Applicants

 - Consider creating a brand new email address that you use exclusively for college related communications.
 This way, all the other stuff won’t bury the important stuff.

-- Create filters for your email so things like regular newsletters, social media notifications, promotions and the like are separated into different folders.
+- Create filters for your email so things like regular newsletters, social media notifications and promotions are separated into different folders.
 Ask a tech-savvy friend if you don’t know how to do this!

 - When talking to college representatives and visiting college websites, avoid giving your contact information unless you are genuinely interested in that college.
 Some colleges flood prospective students with email and mailings – and it can be overwhelming.
 If you are truly interested though, it’s actually important to give the college your contact information.